nethesis/nethvoice-report/ui/src/doc-inline/en/graphs_load_2_line_geo.md

 # Geographical Areas Load

-Total number of calls for selected queues from source *Geographic* selected in the selected time interval.
+Total number of calls for selected queues grouped by *Geographical Area*.

-The line graph shows the total number of calls entered into the selected queues in the selected time frame only for calls that had a calling number coming from the selected source.
+The line graph shows the total number of calls entered the selected queues during the chosen time frame only for calls with a calling number coming from the selected geographical area.

 If no source has been selected, the chart will show no data.